 This section documents the functions provided for enabling and disabling SQL recording as well as for manipulating the streams on to which SQL commands and results are recorded.

 START-SQL-RECORDING - Start recording SQL commands or results.
-Function type One of the following keyword symbols: :commands, :results or :both, defaulting to :commands.
+Function

 '''

 start-sql-recording &key type database =>

 '''